 Try some of our homemade tricks, and make your t-shirts look like the latest new collection of the most famous brands in the fashion world.

-1. Bicarbonate and hydrogen peroxide for old deodorant stains
+1. Baking soda and hydrogen peroxide for old deodorant stains

-The rinse is recommended to remove the worst stains of deodorant, even marks that were made long time ago.
-The rinse made with baking soda and hydrogen peroxide, is one of the most effective tricks at all.
+The rinse, made with baking soda and hydrogen peroxide, is one of the most effective tricks.

-On the one hand, this mixture has powerful whitening qualities, which make the worst marks very easy to attenuate.
-On the other hand, its antiseptic and astringent elements have a powerful role to eliminates both: the accumulation of bacteria in these marks, and the greasy compositions of the deodorant that stick to our clothes.
+First, this mixture has powerful whitening qualities, which make the worst marks very easy to soften.
+Secondly, its antiseptic and astringent elements play a powerful role in eliminating both the accumulation of bacteria in these brands and the greasy deodorant compositions that adhere to our clothes.

 For this homemade remedy, we will need the following ingredients: